Careers & IAG

 Careers information and guidance is available to all.
 At Loxford; we want all students to make good choices for the future – ‘informed decisions are good decisions’

-You can contact her Wednesdays, Fridays or on Google Classroom
+You can contact her on Wednesdays through careers club or via Google Classroom

 Careers information is provided to students in different formats –